Howard University School of Communications

-The Howard University School of Communications ("School of C") has four departments offering undergraduate and graduate degrees.
-The Departments of Communication and Culture, Journalism, and Radio-Television-Film offer the Bachelor of Arts degree in ten specializations.
+The Cathy Hughes School Of Communications ("School of C" or CHSOC) has four departments offering undergraduate and graduate degrees.
+The Departments include: Communication, Culture and Media Studies (Ph.D.
+Only, in three tracks: Health Communication; Media & Cultural Studies; and Technology, Policy & Society); Communication Studies; Media, Journalism and Film; and Communication Sciences and Disorders.
+The undergraduate programs offer the Bachelor of Arts degree in ten specializations.
 The Department of Communication Sciences and Disorders offers the Bachelor of Science degree in Speech Pathology/Audiology.
-All departments offer 18-hour minor sequences.
+All undergraduate departments offer 18-hour minor sequences.